ChrisSweeneyMSFT/memdocs/memdocs/autopilot/white-glove.md

 - Connect to a network (if using Wi-Fi).
 Internet access is always required.
 If using Hybrid Azure AD Join, there must also be connectivity to a domain controller.
 - On the branded sign-on screen, enter the user’s Azure Active Directory credentials.
 - If using Hybrid Azure AD Join, the device will reboot; after the reboot, enter the user’s Active Directory credentials.
 - Additional policies and apps will be delivered to the device, as tracked by the Enrollment Status Page (ESP).
-Once complete, the user will can access the desktop.
+Once complete, the user can access the desktop.

 ## Related topics